beancount/docs/docs/beancount_language_syntax.md

 There is something elegant about the fact that there is no “special” currency unit, that all commodities are treated equally the same: Beancount is inherently a multi-currency system.
 You will appreciate this if, like many of us, you are an expat and your life is divided between two or three continents.
 You can handle an international ledger of accounts without any problems.

 And your use of currencies can get quite creative: you can create a currency for your home, for example (e.g. `MYLOFT`), a currency to count accumulated vacation hours (`VACHR`), or a currency to count potential contributions to your retirement accounts allowed annually (`IRAUSD`).
 You can actually solve many problems this way.
-The [<span class="underline">cookbook</span>](command_line_accounting_cookbook.md) describes many such concrete examples.
+The [<u>cookbook</u>](command_line_accounting_cookbook.md) describes many such concrete examples.

 Beancount does not support the dollar sign syntax, e.g., “$120.00”.
 You should always use names for currencies in your input file.
 This makes the input more regular and is a design choice.
-For monetary units, I suggest that you use the standard [<span class="underline">ISO 4217 currency code</span>](http://en.wikipedia.org/wiki/ISO_4217#Active_codes) as a guideline; these quickly become familiar.
+For monetary units, I suggest that you use the standard [<u>ISO 4217 currency code</u>](http://en.wikipedia.org/wiki/ISO_4217#Active_codes) as a guideline; these quickly become familiar.
 However, as detailed above, you may include some other characters in currency names, like underscores (\_), dashes (-), periods (.), or apostrophes (‘), but no spaces.

 Finally, you will notice that there exists a “`commodity`” directive that can be used to declare currencies.
 It is entirely optional: currencies come into being as you use them.
 The purpose of the directive is simply to attach metadata to it.